-Math at the Mall: The Hillsborough County Elementary Math Council and Westfield Citrus Park will host Math at the Mall on Saturday from 10 a.m. to 2 p.m.
-This annual event provides kindergarten through fifth-graders an opportunity to apply mathematics in a real world setting.
-Students will go through the mall collecting data and applying problem-solving skills.
-Estimation stations will be set up throughout the mall where students can test their skills.
+Math at the Mall: The Hillsborough County Elementary Math Council and Westfield Citrus Park host Math at the Mall Saturday from 10 a.m. to 2 p.m.
+This annual event provides kindergarteners through fifth-graders an opportunity to apply mathematics in a real-world setting.
+Students will complete a mathematical journey through the mall collecting data and applying problem-solving skills.
+Estimation stations will be set up where students can put their estimating skills to the test.
 Several elementary schools will host a hands-on activity table where students can use their problem-solving skills to complete a mathematical activity.
 The event will be held in the Macy's Court at Westfield Citrus Park, 8021 Citrus Park Town Center.

 Student winners: A number of Hillsborough County students took home honors at the state Science and Engineering Fair last month in Lakeland.
-More than 1,000 students from across the state competed in the largest academic contest in Florida.
+More than 1,000 students competed in the largest academic competition in Florida.

-Junior Division winners: Hannah Keller of Davidsen Middle School earned a first place in behavioral and social sciences.
-Yasmine Aziz from Barrington Middle School placed second in behavioral and social sciences.
-Margaret Parrish of Adams was a second place winner in earth and planetary science.
+Junior Division winners: Hannah Keller of Davidsen Middle School earned first place in behavioral and social sciences.
+Yasmine Aziz of Barrington Middle School placed second in behavioral and social sciences.
+Margaret Parrish of Adams Middle School was a second-place winner in earth and planetary science.
 Megan Birnholz of Randall Middle School won second place in environmental sciences.
 Benjamin Glow of Greco Middle School brought home a fourth place in biochemistry.
-Junior division students receiving special awards were Hannah Keller, two special awards (Davidsen), Benjamin Glow (Greco), Elizabeth Corn (Davidsen), Keian Hudson (Tomlin) and Margaret Parrish (Adams).
+Junior Division students receiving special awards were Hannah Keller, two special awards (Davidsen), Benjamin Glow (Greco), Elizabeth Corn (Davidsen), Keian Hudson (Tomlin) and Margaret Parrish (Adams).
 Recognition was given to Amrutha Ajjarapu (Benito), Aryan Patidar (Williams), Ilenia Armstrong (Bartels) and Gabriella Gonzalez (Bartels).
 Richa Bisht (Bartels) received an honorable mention.

-Senior Division winners: Middleton High School's Alejandro Robles took a third place in computer sciences and earned a special award.
-Fourth place finishes in Senior Division went to Joshua Glow (King) environmental science, Rachita Das (King) medicine and health, and Samra Kazim (Tampa Bay Tech) medicine and health.
-Michelle Skelton (King) earned a special award in senior division mathematics.
-Kurtis Christiansen (King) was awarded an honorable mention in senior division engineering.
+Senior Division winners: Middleton High School's Alejandro Robles took third place in computer sciences and earned a special award.
+Fourth-place finishes in the Senior Division went to Joshua Glow (King) in environmental science, Rachita Das (King) in medicine and health and Samra Kazim (Tampa Bay Tech) in medicine and health.
+Michelle Skelton (King) earned a special award in Senior Division mathematics.
+Kurtis Christiansen (King) was awarded an honorable mention in Senior Division engineering.